lusakasa/saka-key/docs/docs/tutorial/pass-keys.md

 **This tutorial uses the default profile's keybindings.**

-Some pages, like Gmail and Github, provide keyboard shortcuts you might want to use instead of Saka Key's keyboard shortcuts.
+Some pages, like Gmail and GitHub, provide keyboard shortcuts you might want to use instead of Saka Key's keyboard shortcuts.
 You can pass keys directly to a page so you can use the page's shortcuts.

 To pass a single key, type <kbd>;</kbd>.
 The next key you type will be passed to the page.